 Major General Gene LeBoeuf assumed responsibility as the Deputy Commanding General, U.S. Army Reserve Command on 6 October 2022.
 In this capacity he oversees 26 of the the Army Reserve Operational, Functional, Training, and Support Commands located in the Continental United States, Hawaii, Puerto Rico, and Germany.
 Prior to this assignment he served as the Chief of Staff, U.S. Army Forces Command.

-Prior to his assignment as the Commanding General of the 79th Theater Sustainment Command, MG LeBoeuf began his military career as an Army Technical Enrichment Program Fellow at Northwestern University, after which he served in multiple positions with the 2d Engineer Battalion (Combat) (BN), 2d Infantry Division, South Korea; Deputy Area Commander (CDR), Nashville District, Army Corps of Engineers (COE), Pineville, Kentucky; BN Maintenance Officer, 12th Engineer BN (Combat), 3rd Armored Division (Desert Storm); Assistant BN S3, 554th Engineer BN, Fort Leonard Wood, Missouri; and Instructor and Doctrine Writer, United States Army Engineer School, Fort Leonard Wood, Missouri.
+Major General LeBoeuf began his military career as an Army Technical Enrichment Program Fellow at Northwestern University, after which he served in multiple positions with the 2d Engineer Battalion (Combat) (BN), 2d Infantry Division, South Korea; Deputy Area Commander, Nashville District, Army Corps of Engineers, Pineville, Kentucky; BN Maintenance Officer, 12th Engineer BN (Combat), 3rd Armored Division (Desert Storm); Assistant BN S3, 554th Engineer BN, Fort Leonard Wood, Missouri; and Instructor and Doctrine Writer, United States Army Engineer School, Fort Leonard Wood, Missouri.